 The business structures in the UK are classified according to three primary factors: ownership, tax implication, and liability.
 Let’s have a quick look at the differences between the 3 most common types of entities.

 Sole proprietorship – The simplest option of the three, which offers complete managerial control to its owner.
 Despite the simple setup, a sole proprietor is normally tied to personal assets, meaning you could lose personal property and savings to pay for any lingering debt.

 Partnership – A partnership involves two or more people agreeing to share in the profits or losses of a business.
-As easy as it is to form, it is equally easy to get into trouble since you are jointly liable for all the debts or negligent acts from your partners.
+As easy as it is to form, it is equally easy to get into trouble since you are jointly liable for all the debts from your partners.
 Partnerships in the UK are subject to “pass-through taxation”.
-This means that the partnership is not itself liable to tax.
+This means that the partnership is not liable to tax.
 Instead, the legislation taxes the partners directly on their share of income.

 The following section gives you a closer look at LTDs’ advantages as well as the requirements for private limited company formation in the UK.

 2. Advantages of a private limited company in the UK